• Skip to secondary menu

 It’s the beginning of the fall season, and I’m so excited for all the cozy days ahead!
 October is full of beautiful weather, and it’s finally starting to cool off here in the Pacific Northwest.
 It’s perfect baking weather!

-What better way to welcome fall than with cinnamon rolls?
+What better way to welcome fall than with homemade cinnamon rolls?
 And if you’re looking for pumpkin recipes, well, this checks that box as well.
 These sourdough pumpkin cinnamon rolls will make a wonderful breakfast or dessert.
 And because they include pumpkin puree and pumpkin pie spice, these would be completely acceptable as a Halloween treat or on the Thanksgiving dessert table.

 I started with my family’s favorite cinnamon roll recipe and modified it to create a sourdough version using fed sourdough starter.
 Then, I added pumpkin puree to the dough and additional pumpkin puree and homemade pumpkin pie spice in the filling.
 When you pull these pumpkin sourdough cinnamon rolls out of the oven, you’ll notice their beautiful light orange tint.
 They’re simply gorgeous!